tforrest/keep-alive/README.md

 # keep-alive
-Go tool used to keep Heroku dynos and other services up
+Go tool used to keep Heroku dynos and other services up while alerting you when they are not!